IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 ### Purpose

 This topic explains the `igGrid`™ control’s Cells Merging feature and its functionality.
-It contains code examples demonstrating how to enable and configure cell merging in the `igGrid`.
+It contains code examples demonstrating how to enable and configure Cell Merging in the `igGrid`.

 ### Required background